 The NRLA will continue to update our members as this review progresses.

 Carbon emissions and energy efficiency are high on the politcal agenda.
 The UK Government has committed to reaching net-zero carbon by 2050, one of the most ambitious targets in the world.
 Decarbonisation of housing will play a significant part in achieving their goal, with around one-fifth of all emissions arising from the sector.

 As well as requiring a valid Energy Performance Certificate (EPC) to rent out homes, landlords in England and Wales must comply with the Minimum Energy Efficiency Standard (MEES) in order to let a property.
 This currently requires a minimum E rating, unless the landlord has registered a valid exemption.
-This minimum is going to rise over the coming years as the Government moves closer to its target date.

 Everyone deserves a right to live in a decent home and in most cases tenants do.
 However, there are a small number of criminal landlords who provide substandard, unsafe homes.
 These criminals are often the cause of people saying that the sector is unregulated but this could not be further from the truth.
-There are over 150 acts of parliament that create over 400 legal obligations on a landlord.
-The vast majority of landlords are committed to providing good quality and follow all of these obligations.

 Our regulation work covers both national and local regulations.
 Find out more about our work with local Government.

-- There should be a more strategic approach to regulation from Government, with a cohesive approach to the private rented sector across different policy areas.
+- should be a more strategic approach to regulation from Government, with a cohesive approach to the private rented sector across different policy areas.